Cloud4Wi-Create/my-apps-tutorial/README.md

-Now, please note that this is a call to _your_ third-party API, in order to save the pre-authentication and post-authentication messages, along with the Tenant ID so that you can create your custom logic on your app.
+Now, please note that this is a call to _your_ third-party API, in order to save the pre-authentication and post-authentication messages, along with the Company ID so that you can create your custom logic on your app.

 **TIP**: